Optimal Algorithms for Online Convex Optimization with Adversarial Constraints: Appendix

-where, on the last term in the RHS, we have used the non-decreasing property of the queue lengths and the fact that $t\leq T$.
-Setting $V = \frac{2G^2 \ln(T)}{\alpha},$ and transposing the last term on the RHS to the left, the above inequality yields
+where, on the last term in the RHS, we have used the fact that $t\leq T$.
+Setting $V = \frac{8G^2 \ln(Te)}{\alpha},$ and transposing the last term on the RHS to the left, the above inequality yields